rajesh-nitc/terraform-gcp-foundation/README.md

 ## Errata summary
 Overview of the delta between this repo and the official [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation)
-- This repo still use single terraform service account to deploy foundation resources while the official repo has migrated to stage level service accounts.
-Project level infra is deployed using project specific service account with least privilege.
+- This repo still use single terraform service account to deploy foundation resources while the official repo has migrated to stage level service accounts
 - Support only hub and spoke network typology
 - Terraform validator support is not implemented
 - No cloud source repos are created.
 Instead we use this Github repo as a monorepo and setup the cloudbuild triggers on respective folders